dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 ### The workaround

-If your application has encountered [the problem](#the-problem) (an unasked for and problematic dependency on WPF and Windows Forms) you might be able to solve the problem by adding this to the `csproj`:
+If your application has encountered [the main problem this ADR addresses](#the-problem) (an unasked for and problematic dependency on WPF and Windows Forms) you might be able to solve the problem by adding this to the `csproj`:

 ```xml
 <PropertyGroup>